a-flyleaf/omori/_meta/2023-03-02_2playground.md

 <em style="text-transform:uppercase;font-style:normal;">Oh and Mari.</em> If my semi-unfounded "these are psychological introjects" theory is leading anywhere, it is <em style="text-transform:uppercase;font-style:normal;">also</em> very sus that she's in the party early and then...
 Isn't, to sit around at the healing zone?
 Is she like, Omori/Sunny's mom.
 NGL I think I kept getting her confused with Aubrey in fanart <em style="text-transform:uppercase;font-style:normal;">IDK I'll figure it out maybe</em>
 </div></blockquote>

 Goes without saying, but I was indeed confusing Mari for Aubrey at the beginning; I thought that Mari was in the party in the Neighbor's Room, then stopped at the picnic.
 Listen, telling people apart (especially when they're samefacey) is not my strong suit.
-(I'm not sure where I got the "fanart" part from, though; I don't remember recognizing much unless explicitly labeled as such, and frankly I'm not even sure how I discerned Aubrey was the pink-haired one.)
+(I'm not sure where I got the "fanart" part from, though, because I don't remember seeing much; frankly I'm not even sure how I discerned Aubrey got pink hair.)

 Anyway, RIP to Berly being read as "the guy" here.
-I'm *still* not sure why the kids are so fucking violent on the playground, frankly.
+I'm *still* not sure why the kids are so fucking violent on the playground, tbh.
 Admittedly I grew up pretty sheltered, so maybe kids kicking around like this is/was perfectly normal, but other than Berly's headbutt sidequest I don't remember them being, uh, Like This elsewhere in Headspace.
-By the time you meet these kids in the real world, they're already established "hooligans" (I don't think that term is ever used as a proper noun in dialogue, but it's useful shorthand), plus there are deep-seated emotional wounds to work out and all that, so.
+By the time you meet these kids in the real world, they're already established "hooligans" (I don't think that term is ever used as a proper noun in dialogue, much as it's useful shorthand), plus there are deep-seated emotional wounds to work out and all that, so.
 Point is, it's hard to get a read on whether they were like this in the real world, or if Sunny interpreted some playful roughhousing as harsher than it actually is, or what even.

 Oh, and of course, the battle music used for the Boss character (and 2 of 3 Snaleys, and iirc aforementioned real-world fights, maybe others I'm forgetting) is called "[Push & Shove](https://omori.bandcamp.com/track/push-shove)".
 The soundtrack title foreshadowing in this game is unreal.